 Alina R. Mendez, University of California-Davis

-Margaret Boren Neubauer,
+Margaret Boren Neubauer, SMU

 Tommy Richards, Temple University